 I expected to find this one atop the list (this is why I do not gamble), but hey, no. 2 is also good.
 Habichuelas con Dulce is truly a Dominican invention.
 While investigating its origins, Aunt Ilana discovered other similar dishes, but none were close enough to be recognized as the ancestor of this dish.

-This is a Dominican dessert traditionally served during the Lenten season and prepared in large quantities to share with family and neighbors.
+It is traditionally served during the Lenten season and Easter and prepared in large quantities to share with family and neighbors.

 1. Paletas de coco (coconut popsicles)